Quality (Talib Kweli album)

 Quality is the debut studio album by American rapper Talib Kweli.
 The album was released on November 19, 2002, by Rawkus Records.
 It received wide critical acclaim and had some commercial appeal from the song "Get By", produced by Kanye West.
 Kludge magazine included it on their list of best albums of 2002.

 Background

-In 1998 Talib Kweli and Mos Def as duo Black Star released critically acclaimed album Mos Def & Talib Kweli Are Black Star.
+In 1998 Black Star released critically acclaimed album Mos Def & Talib Kweli are Black Star.
 The duo planned to release their second album, but Mos Def was busy working on film The Italian Job.
 Meanwhile, Kweli decided to work on other projects.
 As part of Reflection Eternal duo with Hi-Tek he released Train of Thought in 2000.
 Then, following the success of his previous albums, Kweli decided to release his debut solo album.

 The album was called Quality.
 In 2002 interview with Rolling Stone rapper explained the album's name:

 According to Billboard, the album's title is also a pun on Kweli's similarly pronounced surname.